jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 An exemplary result provided by APAME is shown in @fig_16.
 The figure shows the distribution of lift coefficients multiplied by the local chord length across the wing span.

+// TODO the legend of the map potentially is white, thus the image cannot be used on white background paper
 #figure(
   image("../../1_Data/2_Figures/1_Ch_Figs/1_Ch/5.png",
   width: 100%),